mpetrovich/stylemark/README.md

 match: (optional) Regex pattern or list of files to process; by default, common source files are included

 theme:
+    css: (optional) List of any CSS files to include in the <head> of the generated styleguide; see Theming section
-    assets: (optional) List of any CSS and JS files to include in the generated styleguide; see Theming section
+    js: (optional) List of any JS files to include in the <body> of the generated styleguide; see Theming section
     sidebar:
         logo: (optional) Filepath or URL of your logo
         background: (optional) Background of the sidebar; any valid CSS background property allowed, but hex colors must be quoted
         textColor: (optional) Text color of the sidebar; any valid CSS color property allowed, but hex colors must be quoted

 examples:
+    css: (optional) List of any CSS files to include in the <head> of each rendered example
-    assets: (optional) List of any CSS and JS files to include in the <head> of each rendered example
+    js: (optional) List of any JS files to include in the <head> of each rendered example
     doctypeTag: (optional) HTML doctype to use for each rendered example; defaults to "<!doctype html>"
     htmlTag: (optional) <html> tag to use for each rendered example; defaults to "<html>"
     bodyTag: (optional) <body> tag to use for each rendered example; defaults to "<body>"